Dangaran/home_station_project/README.md

  - Temperature: plot with the information regarding to the temperature in your house and in your city.
  - Humidity: plot with the information regarding to the relative humidity in your house and in your city.
  - Sky: sky condition of that day in your city (Aemet).
- - Wind: plot with the wind direction in the last 24 hours
+ - Wind: plot with the wind direction in the last 24 hours.
  - People: information about the people in that room in the last 24 hours and a picture of the most relevant hour.

 An example of this report can be found here: